-SYDNEY (AFP) - Australia is planning to build a new deep-water port on its northern coast that is able to accommodate US Marine deployments as part of efforts to counter China's growing presence in the region, the ABC reported on Monday (June 24).
+SYDNEY • Australia is planning to build a new deep-water port on its northern coast able to accommodate US Marine deployments as part of efforts to counter China's growing presence in the region, the Australian Broadcasting Corporation (ABC) reported yesterday.

-The national broadcaster quoted multiple defence and government officials as saying the facility would be about 40km from Darwin, capital of the Northern Territory, which controversially leased its own port to a Chinese operator in 2015.
+ABC quoted defence and government officials as saying that the facility would be about 40km from Darwin, capital of the Northern Territory, which controversially leased its own port to a Chinese operator in 2015.

-The Darwin port already includes military facilities and hosts visiting US ships, but the ABC said the new port would offer large amphibious warships a more discreet and less busy base of operations.
+The Darwin port already includes military facilities and hosts visiting American ships, but ABC said that the new port would offer large amphibious warships a more discreet and less busy base of operations.

 The US consulate in Sydney declined to comment on the ABC report, and the Australian Defence Ministry did not immediately respond to requests for a response.